Always From Scratch

 Why This Recipe

-Substitutions and Ingredient Notes
+Ingredient Notes and Substitutions

-Sea Bass.
-I used a black sea bass in this recipe and it was unbelievably tasty.
+• Sea Bass.
+I used a black sea bass in this recipe, and it was unbelievably tasty.
 Black sea bass is one of the best-tasting fish in the ocean.
 It is buttery, tender, and light in flavor.
 You could substitute another white flaky fish, like halibut, cod, or flounder.

 *Please see the recipe card below for information on ingredients.